tech-cow/blockmaster/README.md

 ```

 `hash()`
-Before feeding the string to our hashing algorithm, we need to sort the key inside our dictionary because a key in the dictionary has arbitrary order, thus disrupt output hash due to inconsistency.
+Before feeding the string to our hashing algorithm, we need to sort the keys inside our dictionary because keys are generated in an arbitrary order, thus disrupting the output hash due to inconsistency.
 We are using [SHA-256 Hashing Algorithm](https://www.youtube.com/watch?v=DMtFhACPnTY) to create hexadecimal string hash.

 ```python